RRobert92/ASGA/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/RRobert92/MT_Analysis)
 ![DOI](https://img.shields.io/badge/DOI-Avaiable-green)

-**Spindle analysis tool** is an open-sources cluster of tools with its ongoing development for a mejotic and mitotic spindle analysis.
+**Spindle analysis tool** is an open-source cluster of tools with its ongoing development for a meiotic and mitotic spindle analysis.
 Key futures:

 1. Simple and intuitive to use with implemented UI.
 Only require installation of the R software environment and optional Rstudio.